William Z. Foster: The Steel Strike of 1919

-Foster turned his attention, while the packinghouse campaign was still underway, to another project: organizing steel workers.
-The problems here were even more complex: in addition to the history of defeated strikes and the deep ethnic divisions within the workforce, the steel mills were also divided by differences in skills, with the higher paid native-born skilled workers often looking down on their immigrant coworkers, who were often considered unskilled or semiskilled.
-Foster proposed a similar strategy to his previous campaign, but on a much larger scale.
-A national campaign, led by a union council of all the craft unions and the Amalgamated Association of Iron, Tin and Steel Workers, that would organize all of basic steel simultaneously.
-Fitzpatrick agreed to put his name on the project and sent Foster as the CFL's delegate to the AFL's 1918 convention to present the plan.
+While the packinghouse campaign was still underway, Foster turned his attention to another project: organizing steel workers.
+The problems here were even more complex.
+In addition to a history of failed strikes and deep ethnic divisions within the workforce, the steel mills were divided by skill level.
+The higher-paid, native-born skilled workers frequently looked down on their immigrant coworkers, who were often considered unskilled or semiskilled.